varnish/varnish-wiki/source/content/tutorials/varnish/varnish_test.rst

   :align: center
   :scale: 100%

-Declaring the Server
+Declaring the server
 ....................

-- A Server declaration must start with **s**
+- A server declaration must start with **s**
 - `rxreq` : accepts/receives requests
 - `txresp` : transmits/responds to requests
 - `- start` : boots server

-Below is an example of declaring a server:
+What follows is an example of declaring a server:

 .. literalinclude:: /content/examples/vtc/example.vtc
   :language: VCL
   :lines: 4-7

-Declaring the Varnish Cache Instance ....................................
+Declaring the Varnish Cache instance ....................................

 - A Varnish Cache instance declaration must start with **v**
-- Instance controlled by the Manager process
+- Instance controlled by the manager process
-- `- start` : forks a child for this instance from the actual cacher process
+- `- start` : forks a child for this instance from the actual cache process

-Below is an example of declaring a Varnish Cache instance:
+What follows is an example of declaring a Varnish Cache instance:

 .. literalinclude:: /content/examples/vtc/example.vtc
   :language: VCL
   :lines: 9

-Declaring a Client
+Declaring a client
 ..................

 - Stimulated client declaration must start with **c**
 - `- run` : starts the client

-Below is an example of declaring a Varnish Cache instance:
+What follows is an example of declaring a Varnish Cache instance:

 .. literalinclude:: /content/examples/vtc/example.vtc
   :language: VCL